le0kar0ub1/LightBeam/README.md

 # LightBleam

-The purpose of this project is to create a ARM kernel base for micro-system as [RaspberryPi](https://fr.wikipedia.org/wiki/Raspberry_Pi).
+The purpose of this project is to create some ARM kernel base (processor specific) for micro-systems as [RaspberryPi](https://fr.wikipedia.org/wiki/Raspberry_Pi).

-There will have some boot machine and a global hookpoint over architecture.

 ## PROLOGUE

-the base idea of the project is to create a kernel seed and later, maybe, use-case system from this base.

 ## INSTALL